LearningNerd/intro-apis-workshop/network-tab.md

-# First, let's try out the Network panel in Chrome's Developer Tools!
+# Let's try out the Network panel in Chrome's Developer Tools!

 Web browsers like Chrome have [developer tools built right in](https://developer.chrome.com/devtools), with a **network panel** showing information about all the requests and responses happening under the hood every time you visit a website!
 Let's test it out: